mbierlee/poodinis/TUTORIAL.md

 Besides injecting primitive types, it is also possible to inject structs.
 While it is possible to inject class instances this way, this mechanism isn't really meant for that.

-Value injectors will also be autowired before being used.
+Value injectors will also be injected before being used.
 Value injectors will even be value injected themselves, even if they will use themselves to do so.
 Dependencies of value injectors will also be value injected.
 Be extremely careful with relying on injected values within value injectors though, you might easily create a stack overflow or a chicken-egg situation.

 Poodinis doesn't come with any value injector implementations.
 In the [README.md](README.md) you will find a list of projects which use different libraries as value sources.

 ## Circular Dependencies

-Poodinis can autowire circular dependencies when they are registered with `singleInstance` or `existingInstance` registration scopes.
-Circular dependencies in registrations with `newInstance` scopes will not be autowired, as this would cause an endless loop.
-Circular dependencies are only supported when autowiring members through the `@Autowire` UDA; circular dependencies in constructors are not supported and will result in an `InstanceCreationException`.
+Poodinis can inject circular dependencies when they are registered with `singleInstance` or `existingInstance` registration scopes.
+Circular dependencies in registrations with `newInstance` scopes will not be injected, as this would cause an endless loop.
+Circular dependencies are only supported when autowiring members through the `@Inject` attribute; circular dependencies in constructors are not supported and will result in an `InstanceCreationException`.

 ## Registering and Resolving Using Qualifiers